-Even though air cleaning devices don’t have to be registered, the EPA does have guidelines for the appropriate type and size of bioaerosol chamber in which to test.
-Scientific Air Management products are tested under these strict EPA guidelines and have Laboratory tested kill rate of up to 99.9995% of airborne norovirus surrogate (one of the most difficult viruses to kill) and 99.9999% of bacterial surrogate including TB and C-diff representative pathogens.
+Even though air cleaning devices don’t have to be registered, the EPA does have guidelines for the appropriate type and size of bio-aerosol chamber in which to test.
+Scientific Air Management products are tested under these guidelines and have Laboratory tested kill rate of up to 99.9995% of airborne norovirus surrogate (one of the most difficult viruses to kill) and 99.9999% of bacterial surrogate including TB and C-diff representative pathogens.

-Two independent, nationally recognized lab facilities (Environmental Diagnostics Laboratory and MicroChem Laboratory), using EPA guideline conditions, performed efficacy testing in airborne pathogen killing rates.
+Two independent, nationally recognized lab facilities (Environmental Diagnostics Laboratory and MicroChem Laboratory), using these guideline conditions, performed efficacy testing of airborne pathogen.
 The following are the tests results and compiled reports.